AaronTraas/Notes/Recipes/Struffoli.md

   9. place a small number of the dough balls into the pan, and fry, stirring occasionally, until light golden.
   10. Remove with a spider or slotted spoon and place on a paper-towel lined vessel to drain.
   11. Repeat steps 9 and 10 until all the dough is fried.
-  12. When ready to serve, heat honey (and limoncello) in microwave until honey is the consistency of maple syrup, 1-2 minutes.
+  12. When ready to serve, heat honey in microwave until honey is the consistency of maple syrup, 1-2 minutes.
   13. Toss the fried struffoli balls in the honey syrup.
 Transfer to serving plate.
 Garnish with sprinkles.

 ---

 ## Notes:
+  - Optionally add 2-4 tsp of anisette or limocello to honey syrup.
   - If you make this ahead of time, make the cookies, dry well, store in an air-tight container in the fridge.
 Bring to room temperature and make and add the warm honey syrup and sprinkles just before serving.
   - But really... these are best if they're eaten the day that they're made.
 Even moreseo, within hours of making it.
   - Great video of technique for assembling and frying, as well as an alternate recipe: <https://www.pastagrammar.com/post/struffoli-recipe-authentic-italian-christmas-dessert>